You may enter information in more than one field.

 Guillaume LE PORT Independent researcher, Centre de Recherches Insulaires et Observatoire de l'Environnement at CNRS - Centre National pour la Recherche Scientifique, French Polynesia Administrative areas: French Polynesia, Fiji, Kiribati, Guadalcanal (Solomon Islands), Tongatapu (Tonga), Vanuatu, Wallis and Futuna Places: Polynesia Keywords: Climate Change, Conservation, Ecology, Fisheries, French Overseas Territories, Marine Biodiversity, Natural Hazards, Social-ecological System, Tourism, Coastal Erosion

-Martin SOUKUP Associate Professor, Institute of Ethnology at Charles University in Prague, Czech Republic Administrative areas: Papua New Guinea Places: Melanesia Keywords: First Contacts, Sustainability, Social Change, Conservation, Audiovisual and Media, Visualization and Representation
+Martin SOUKUP Associate Professor, Department of sociology, andragogy and cultural anthropology at Palacky University Olomouc, Czech Republic Administrative areas: Papua New Guinea Places: Melanesia Keywords: First Contacts, Sustainability, Social Change, Conservation, Audiovisual and Media, Visualization and Representation

 Tuomas Aku Wiljami TAMMISTO PhD Student, Social and Cultural Anthropology (Department of Social Research) at University of Helsinki, Finland Administrative areas: Papua New Guinea Places: Melanesia Keywords: Environment, Exchanges, Land Tenure, Logging, Place, Political Ecology, Statehood, Work, Conservation, Corporations